tigellus/Markdown/2. Mechanical Ventilation/06. Nebulizers/Nebulizers.md

 # ~Question 7
 How can a healthcare professional know when a nebulizer treatment is finished when it is delivered via ventilator?

-[RIGHT] The mist in the medicine cup will be gone [WRONG] There will be mist in the bottom of the medicine cup [WRONG] The machine will alert by beeping
+[RIGHT] The misting in the medicine cup will cease [WRONG] There will be mist in the bottom of the medicine cup [WRONG] The machine will alert by beeping